Generalizing Witt vector construction: -deformation of Witt rings and its specializations

-We claim that $\textsf{y}_n\in \mathbb Z[g(q)][x_d: d|n]$ for all $n\ge 1$.
 When $n=1$, it is clear that $\textsf y_1=-x_1$.
 If $n>1$, assume that our assertion holds for all positive integers less than $n$.
 Exploiting the induction hypothesis, it is easy to see that the right hand side of Eq.\eqref{classification of Witt rings; defining polynomial} is contained in $(1-g(q))\mathbb Z[g(q)][x_d: d|n]$.
 In the following, we will see that it is also divisible by $n$.
 Choose any prime divisor $p$ of $n$.
 Note that

 But, by replacing $n$ and $g(q)$ by $n/p$ and $g(q)^p$, respectively, in Eq.\eqref{classification of Witt rings; defining polynomial}, we can deduce that

 Consequently we have

 For each divisor $d$ of $n/p$, Lemma \ref{key modular equivalence 1}(a) implies that